About the Melaleuca Awards

 2012 Melaleuca Awards

-Watch an interview with some of the winners below or read a summary of this year's high calibre submissions - be inspired!
+Watch an interview with some of the 2012 winners below or read a summary of the high calibre submissions - be inspired!

 Left to right: Alawa Primary School, Charles Darwin University, Colemans Printing, Environment Centre NT and Nursery & Garden Industry NT, Ludmilla Creek Landcare Group, The Plantsmith and Emma Lupin.